 The Gephardt Institute partners with academic departments to offer applied civic engagement courses that integrate academic and experiential learning to equip students for effective civic leadership.

-L98 AMCS 320V Civic Action Lab: Strategies for Engagement in U.S. Elections
+Civic Action Lab: Strategies for Engagement in U.S. Elections, L98 AMCS 320V (Fall Semester)

 U.S. General Elections are critical to the future of democracy in the United States.
 Democratic institutions are under threat, dis- and misinformation are widespread, and disillusionment with government—particularly among young people—is strong.
 This course blends history, theory, and practice and provides students with the knowledge, skills, and tools to engage in democratic processes and encourage their peers to do the same, whether or not they are eligible to vote in the U.S. elections.
 This 1.5-credit course is offered to undergraduate WashU students in the Fall Semesters during General Election years, by the Gephardt Institute and the American Culture Studies department in Arts & Sciences.

-Just Do It!
-Running for Political Office: L32 227 (Fall Semester)
+Civic Action Lab: Running for Political Office, L32 PolSci 227 (Fall Semester)

 The course focuses on issues and skills related to running for political office at the national level.
 Students explore how different roles and strategies contribute to successful campaigns of candidates.
 Students research issues facing candidates running for political office, prepare for and participate in simulated exercises that may face a candidate and campaign staff, and learn about the importance of understanding and appealing to divergent points of view.
 Students work in teams of three or four in order to plan and complete the simulation exercises.
 They are assigned roles such as political candidate, campaign manager, scheduler, communications director.